-21. Relations with the press/media
+22. Relations with the press/media

-a Requests from the press or other media for an oral or written comment or statement from the Council, its councillors or staff shall be handled in accordance with the Council's policy in respect of dealing with the press and/or other media.
+a) Requests from the press or other media for an oral or written comment or statement from the Council, its councillors or staff shall be handled in accordance with the Council's policy in respect of dealing with the press and/or other media.

-22. Execution and sealing of legal deeds
+23. Execution and sealing of legal deeds

-See also standing orders 15(b)(xii) and (xvii) above.
+See also standing orders 15(b)(xii) and (xvii).

-a A legal deed shall not be executed on behalf of the council unless authorised by a resolution.

-b

-Subject to standing order 22(a) above, any two councillors may sign, on behalf of the council, any deed required by law and the Proper Officer shall witness their signatures.
+- a) A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - b) Subject to standing order 23(a), any two councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.

-23. Communicating with District and County or Unitary councillors
+24. Communicating with county borough or county council councillors

-- a An invitation to attend a meeting of the council shall be sent, together with the agenda, to the ward councillor(s) of the District and County Council representing the area of the council. - b Unless the council determines otherwise, a copy of each letter sent to the District and County Council shall be sent to the ward councillor(s) representing the area of the council.
+- a) An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the ward councillor(s) of the District and County Council OR Unitary Council representing the area of the Council. - b) Unless the Council determines otherwise, a copy of each letter sent to the District and County Council OR Unitary Council shall be sent to the ward councillor(s) representing the area of the Council.

-24. Restrictions on councillor activities
+25. Restrictions on councillor activities

-- a Unless authorised by a resolution, no councillor shall: - i. inspect any land and/or premises which the council has a right or duty to inspect; or - ii. issue orders, instructions or directions.
+- a) Unless duly authorised no councillor shall: - i. inspect any land and/or premises which the Council has a right or duty to inspect; or - ii. issue orders, instructions or directions.

-25. Standing orders generally
+26. Standing orders generally

-- a All or part of a standing order, except one that incorporates mandatory statutory requirements, may be suspended by resolution in relation to the consideration of an item on the agenda for a meeting. - b A motion to add to or vary or revoke one or more of the council's standing orders, except one that incorporates mandatory statutory requirements, shall be proposed by a special motion, the written notice by at least 2 councillors to be given to the Proper Officer in accordance with standing order 9 above. - The Proper Officer shall provide a copy of the council's standing orders to a councillor as soon as possible after he has delivered his acceptance of office form. - d The decision of the chairman of a meeting as to the application of standing orders at the meeting shall be final.
+- a) All or part of a standing order, except one that incorporates mandatory statutory or legal requirements, may be suspended by resolution in relation to the consideration of an item on the agenda for a meeting. - b) A motion to add to or vary or revoke one or more of the Council's standing orders, except one that incorporates mandatory statutory or legal requirements, shall be proposed by a special motion, the written notice by at least 2 councillors to be given to the Proper Officer in accordance with standing order 9. - c) The Proper Officer shall provide a copy of the Council's standing orders to a councillor as soon as possible. - d) The decision of the chairman of a meeting as to the application of standing orders at the meeting shall be final.